chisness/pokercamp/_pages/home.md

 ![Poker Camp](./assets/pc.png)

-We plan to launch the first edition in 2024 and want to begin with a 2-hour trial workshop in February.
-It will take place virtually from 3-5pm ET (12-2pm PT) on Sunday, February 11 and/or Sunday, February 18, depending on interest.
-Each date can take a maximum of 8 participants.
+Our first in person camp will take place 9am-5pm Mon-Fri in NYC from July 29-Aug 2 in NYC.
+We expect to take a maximum of 25 participants.
 Express interest through the form at the bottom of the page.

-The workshop is free and your feedback will be valuable in developing the full version.
-No poker knowledge is expected.

-In the trial workshop, we will go over:
-1. 1-Card poker rules
-2. 1-Card poker practice session
-3. 1-Card poker strategy
-4. What is a game theory optimal strategy in poker?
-5. Texas Hold'em rules
-6. Texas Hold'em basic strategy
-7. Texas Hold'em practice session #1
+Cost for the week is ???

+What will you learn?
+1. Expected value
+2. Optimal strategy
-8. Poker math concepts
+3. Poker math
-9. Common biases relevant to poker
-10. Texas Hold'em practice session #2
-11. Final questions

-There will be an opportunity to join an advanced workshop on poker AI and algorithms in March for those who are interested and have completed this workshop.
+4. Probability
+5. Poker strategy

+What are the prerequisites?
+You should know:
+1. Poker rules
+2. Math??

+What are the age limits?
+We are targeting ages 11-18, but may be able to take a bit younger or older.

-<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSeHNy67Atz4ytwhbW8AsUcONtZ3F8TqWvpqlognYIWm9rmnFg/viewform?embedded=true" width="640" height="1319" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>
+<iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfsH5J9v9_lwbVWuRelph75HXHYIRDkfV9brCadp9gDIpsGIQ/viewform?embedded=true" width="640" height="1276" frameborder="0" marginheight="0" marginwidth="0">Loading…</iframe>

 Note that the camp and related materials/workshops are for educational purposes and will not use any real money.